Tubax

 The tubax is a modified contrabass saxophone developed in 1999 by the German instrument maker Benedikt Eppelsheim.
 Eppelsheim's design uses the same fingering as the saxophone, while reducing the amount of expansion of its conical bore in relation to the length of tubing.
 This design modification results in a smaller volume of resonant air column, allowing the use of a smaller mouthpiece (baritone or bass size, instead of a larger contrabass mouthpiece), and more compactly folded tubing.
 The tubax exists in E♭ contrabass and B♭ or C subcontrabass sizes.
-Its name is a combination of the words "tuba" and "sax".
+Its name is a blend of the words "tuba" and "sax".

 History

 Eppelsheim's first conception of the tubax came in 1992 or 1993, while working at Bavarian instrument maker Münchner Blech.
 Prior to this time, while working in Franz Traut's workshop in Munich, he had spent much time experimenting with bocals and repairing saxophones, and built two experimental instruments.
 At Münchner Blech he was able to work on contrabass and bass saxophones, as well as sarrusophones.
 Noting that there were no contrabass saxophones in modern production, he had the idea to build one in a shape reminiscent of the sarrusophone, or the saxophone bourdon on Adolphe Sax's original patent drawing.

 The process from idea to production took about seven years.
 The initial design took about a week, followed by four weeks of building a prototype.
 Most of the time was spent calculating the scale length and tone hole positions, based on principles described in Cornelis Johannes Nederveen's Acoustical aspects of woodwind instruments and Arthur H. Benade's Fundamentals of musical acoustics.

 The first size of tubax to be developed was the E♭ (contrabass) tubax, introduced at the Musikmesse Frankfurt in 1999 and intended as a more practical alternative to the contrabass saxophone.
 The larger B♭ (subcontrabass) tubax appeared soon after and is equivalent to the subcontrabass saxophone, which although envisioned as the saxophone bourdon by Adolphe Sax in his 1846 patent, was only first built in 2010 by Brazilian manufacturer J'Élle Stainer.
 The subcontrabass tubax is also available in C.